JetBrains/bazel-bsp/README.md

 ### Unit tests

-Run `bazel run //...` to execute all the unit tests.
+Run `bazel test //...` to execute all the unit tests.

 ## Contributing